tendermint/tendermint/docs/rfc/rfc-027-p2p-message-bandwidth-report.md

 This routine repeatedly picks a part of the block that Tendermint believes the peer does not know about yet and gossips it to the peer.
 The set of `BlockParts` that Tendermint considers its peer as having is only updated in one of four ways:

+1. Our peer tells us they have entered a new round [via a `NewRoundStep` message][new-round-step-message-send].
+This message is only sent when a node moves to a new round or height and only resets the data we collect about a peer's blockpart state.
-1. [We receive a block part from the peer][block-part-receive].
+2. [We receive a block part from the peer][block-part-receive].
-2. [We send][block-part-send-1] [the peer a block part][block-part-send-2].
+3. [We send][block-part-send-1] [the peer a block part][block-part-send-2].
-3. Our peer tells us about the parts they have block [via `NewValidBlock` messages][new-valid-block-message-send].
+4. Our peer tells us about the parts they have block [via `NewValidBlock` messages][new-valid-block-message-send].
 This message is only sent when the validator has a quorum of prevotes or precommits for a block.
-4. Our peer tells us they have entered a new round [via a `NewRoundStep` message][new-round-step-message-send].

 Each node receives block parts from all of its peers.
 The particular block part to send at any given time is randomly selected from the set of parts that the peer node is not yet known to have.
 Given that these are the only times that Tendermint learns of its peers' block parts, it's very likely that a node has an incomplete understanding of its peers' block parts and is transmitting block parts to a peer that the peer has received from some other node.